-Faculty breakroom Faculty offices: It is recommended that employees be offered frequent opportunities to wash their hands with soap and water.
-Copies of this Protocol have been distributed to all employees.
-Optional-Describe other measures: B. MEASURES TO ALLOW FOR RECOMMENDED PHYSICAL DISTANCING AND REDUCE CROWDING BY STAFF, STUDENTS AND VISITORS (CHECK ALL THAT APPLY) Maximum number of employees permitted in facility, is: Consider maintaining measures to promote physical distancing of students on school busses since many students remain unvaccinated.
-These measures may include (check all that apply): A maximum of one child per bus seat Face masks REQUIRED at all times (Use of face masks on buses is not optional).
-Use of alternating rows Open windows as air quality and rider safety concerns allow Additional measures that may be considered to promote physical distancing and reduce rider density on school buses (Check all that apply): Staggered school start times to permit more than one trip per bus at school start and close.
+laximum number of employees permitted in facility, is: Face masks are required at all times on school buses and vans. onsider maintaining measures to promote physical distancing of students on school busses since many audents remain unvaccinated.
+These measures may include (check all that apply): Seating one child per bus seat Use of alternating rows Open windows as air quality and rider safety concerns allow dditional measures that may be considered to promote physical distancing and reduce rider density on chool buses (Check all that apply): Staggered school start times to permit more than one trip per bus at school start and close.
 Implementation of measures that make it easier for parents to drive students to school, such as availability of early opening with staff presence, expanded short-term parking at schools, and presence of staff at drop-off areas to assure safe movement of students from drop-off to school entry.
 Implementation of measures that facilitate safe and age-appropriate student travel to school including Safe Routes to School walking groups, use of school crossing guards, bicycle safety and bike route programming.
 Parents have been engaged in working with school personnel to assure that alternative transportation options are appropriately supervised and have incorporated strategies for physical distancing and use of face masks.
-Building infrastructure is adapted to maximize support for bicycle commuting and capacity for bike storage is increased if possible.
-Other: Consider implementing measures to reduce crowding as students, parents or visitors enter and move through the school building.
-These may include (check all that apply): Schedules are adjusted to ensure that only one cohort or stable group is moving through common spaces (such as hallways and bathrooms) at a given time.
-School employees are deployed in hallways to promote physical distancing and reduce loitering and crowding as students enter, go through symptom checks and proceed to classrooms.
-Elevator capacity, if applicable, is limited to the number of people that can be accommodated while maintaining a 3-foot distance between riders; during peak building entry and exit times, this number can be adjusted to a maximum number of 4 riders at a time for any elevator that does not allow for 3-foot physical distance between riders.
+Building infrastructure is adapted to maximize support for bicycle commuting and capacity for bike storage is increased if possible. • Other: onsider implementing measures to reduce crowding as students, parents or visitors enter and move through se school building.
+These may include (check all that apply): Schedules are adjusted to avoid crowding in common spaces and when possible, allow single classrooms or small groups to move through common spaces (such as hallways and bathrooms) at a given time.
+School employees are deployed in hallways to promote physical distancing and reduce loitering and crowding as students enter and proceed to classrooms.
+Elevator capacity, if applicable, is limited to reduce crowding.
 All riders are required to wear face masks.

-The following measures may be implemented to avoid crowding on stairways:
+The following measures may be implemented to avoid crowding on stairways: Designation of up and down stairways Staggering of breaks between classes Monitoring of stairways by school staff o Othor: